Junk journaling seems quite a natural occurrence from the order of consumerism: the more we acquire, the more junk we have.

 Me: I so admire you for patiently re-writing / copying the scriptures! (she has loads of journals, notebooks of various sizes and make!)

 Ma: No, I am not copying them!
 Those are my reflections.
-You're not the first writer around here!
+You're not the only writer around here!

 10. Wedding Guest Registry.
 I'd probably want to get married again to make one and actually make my guests sign!
 For vintage, rustic, or shabby chick weddings for a treasured keepsake.

 13. Coffee Table Book.
-Without the need for the tedious, challenging, ardous, and many turndowns of real publishing!
+Without the need for the tedious, challenging, arduous, and many turn-downs of real publishing!
 Create your own books by compiling some favorite topics in junk journals!

 15. Sketchbook.
 The good thing about creating your own journal is that you can customize it to fit your wants, needs, urges like drawing or doodling, or planning for the next she-shed, or mobile home!